 These findings indicate that SEOs must be considering the content type and format which is most suitable for satisfying the user intention behind each individual search query.
 I’d advise reviewing the search results to understand the type of content already ranking in the top positions when making this decision.

-In 2017, the user signals generated by interactions – such as click-through-rate, time-on-site and bounce rate – will now be considered one of the most important ranking factors.
+The user signals generated by interactions – such as click-through-rate, time-on-site and bounce rate – will now be considered one of the most important ranking factors.

 User signals are a search engine’s most accurate way of drawing precise conclusions on whether the search results satisfied the user intention behind a search query.